mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 For convenience it is very useful to always have a fixed-length string that uniquely identifies a device.
-The Mender server implements this by assigning a unique **Device ID** to a device as it is connected to the server.
+The Mender server implements this by assigning a unique **Device ID** to a device as it connects to the server.

 For example, a Device ID could look like `594019224d36350001fc5cc3`.